 - By investing in capital gain bonds one can save tax on capital gains and can reduce their capital gains tax liability and, at the same time, earn a fixed rate of interest.

-Bonds eligible for exemption under section 54EC of I-T Act
+Bonds eligible for exemption under section 54EC of the I-T Act

-In India, bonds are issued by the following organizations are exempt from capital gains under I-T Act:
+In India, bonds issued by the following organizations are exempt from capital gains under the I-T Act:

 - Rural Electrification Corporation (REC) ,